jentery/508v4/keywords.md

 * Texts are *dogma*, intended for followers.
 Here, lists, point form, and order are foregrounded (e.g., litany).
 As image, the **text wants to be copied, distributed, consulted, and observed**.
 It directs or guides.
 * Texts are *policy or law*, intended for nations, citizens, or employees.
 Here, an absence of aesthetics, a lack of variation, or an assertion of consistency is crucial (e.g., protocol).
 The **text does not want to be an image.
 It wants to be code or procedure**, with a standard.
 It is executable.

-How artists' books, manifestos, and zines may inform tabletop design:

-coming soon

 ## List of Games

 Some games mentioned in the 508 materials (not recommendations, just a list)